fl4p/fugu-mppt-firmware/README.md

 ## Board Configuration

-IO pins mappings, sensor and system (I2C, WiFi, etc.) config values are stored in `.conf` files on the `littlefs` partition.
+The firmware reads IO pin mappings, sensor and system (I2C, WiFi, etc.) configuration values from `.conf` files on the `littlefs` partition.
 This enables easy OTA updates of the firmware across various hardware configurations.
 And you can easily alter the configuration by flashing a new `littlefs` image or by editing the files over FTP.
 Some crucial parameters are still